daattali/beautiful-jekyll/sti-testing.md

 title: STI Testing
 description: Information about Vivent Heath's free HIV/Syphilis testing provided at FurSquared this year.
 ---
-Vivent Health will be on site providing free, confidential rapid HIV/Syphilis screening, as well as free full panel STI testing available to attendees!
+Vivent Health will be on site providing free, confidential rapid HIV/Syphilis screening, as well as free full panel STI testing to attendees!
 Results for HIV & Syphilis will be ready within 20 minutes.

 ## Hours